Miziziziz/Godot-Steam-Workshop-Uploader/README.md

 # Godot-Steam-Workshop-Uploader
 Standalone Tool for uploading ModLoader mods via the Steam Workshop.
 Blobfish's Godot Workshop Utility ported to Godot 4 (original: https://github.com/Blobfish-Games/godot-workshop-utility )

-# Godot Workshop Utility
-Small utility used to upload content to Steam Workshop with Godot.
-It is early in development and will most likely undergo a lot of changes.
 Made to work with the [Godot-ModLoader](https://github.com/GodotModding/godot-mod-loader).
 Also make sure to have followed this [Steam Workshop implementation guide](https://partner.steamgames.com/doc/features/workshop/implementation) before adding this utility.

 ## How to use
 1. Download the latest release.